Q: When should I expect to receive a bill?

 Q: I am an uninsured patient.
 What am I required to do?

 A: Uninsured patients are required to deposit the estimated cost of scheduled services in advance.
 If additional testing, physician consultations or hospital admissions are necessary, additional deposits will be required.
-You can contact our Fee For Service line at (504) 842-3815 to obtain a quote for services.
-Discounts for your services may be available.
+You can contact our Fee For Service line at (504) 842-6345 to obtain a quote for services.